mahdiaredraki/A-Novel-3D-Printed-Device-for-Unconstrained-Grip-Force-Measurements/README.md

 A README file is provided in the folder, explaining the steps to calibrate and program the device.

 ### Data Collection through MATLAB and C++
-The code to record device data using MATLAB and C++ are provided in the [(https://github.com/mahdiaredraki/A-Novel-3D-Printed-Device-for-Unconstrained-Grip-Force-Measurements/tree/main/**Grip Sensor Code/MATLAB**](https://github.com/mahdiaredraki/A-Novel-3D-Printed-Device-for-Unconstrained-Grip-Force-Measurements/tree/main/Grip%20Sensor%20Code/MATLAB) and [**Grip Sensor Code/C++**](https://github.com/mahdiaredraki/A-Novel-3D-Printed-Device-for-Unconstrained-Grip-Force-Measurements/tree/main/Grip%20Sensor%20Code/C%2B%2B) folders, respectively.
+The code to record device data using MATLAB and C++ are provided in the [**Grip Sensor Code/MATLAB**](https://github.com/mahdiaredraki/A-Novel-3D-Printed-Device-for-Unconstrained-Grip-Force-Measurements/tree/main/Grip%20Sensor%20Code/MATLAB) and [**Grip Sensor Code/C++**](https://github.com/mahdiaredraki/A-Novel-3D-Printed-Device-for-Unconstrained-Grip-Force-Measurements/tree/main/Grip%20Sensor%20Code/C%2B%2B) folders, respectively.

 ## Hardware
 * [Arduino Nano](https://a.co/d/btdwUGS)